 Dr. Weissman, a member of the Board of Directors, was retained in September 1997 to serve as a consultant to us.
 Pursuant to his Consulting Agreement, Dr. Weissman has agreed to provide consulting services to us and serve on our Scientific Advisory Board.
-We agreed to pay Dr. Weissman \$50,000 per year for his services and granted him an option to purchase 500,000 shares of Common Stock for \$5.25 per share, of which 31,250 shares vested at the date of grant.
-Originally, the remainder of the option would have vested upon the occurrence of certain milestones related to the Company's stem cell research program and in the event of certain changes of control.
-We agreed to amend the option on October 27, 2000 so that the shares would become exercisable over eight years from the original grant date (so the option is currently exercisable for 200,000 shares) or in the event of certain changes of control.
-We expect to incur a charge of approximately \$800,000 during the fourth quarter of 2000 as a result of this change in the option.
+We agreed to pay Dr. Weissman \$50,000 per year for his services and granted him an option to purchase 500,000 shares of Common Stock for \$5.25 per share, of which 31,250 shares vested at the date of grant and the remainder of which will vest upon the occurrence of certain milestones related to the Company's stem cell research program and in the event of certain changes of control.
 The Company also agreed to nominate Dr. Weissman for a position on the Board of Directors.
 The Consulting Agreement contains confidentiality, noncompetition, and assignment of invention provisions and is for a term of ten years, subject to earlier termination by us for cause or frustration of purpose and earlier termination by Dr. Weissman for good reason.
 Dr. Weissman receives no compensation as a member of the Board of Directors or for attending meetings of the Board or its committees or meetings of our Scientific Advisory Board, but is reimbursed for reasonable expenses he incurs in attending such meetings.